penta-skill-experience/kit-smart-tv/README.md

 # kit-smart-tv

 This is a server application hosting a dashboard with (to KIT ITEC) relevant information on localhost.
 The dashboard is meant to be dispalyed on big screens.
-People passing by the screen should read the information while passing by.
+People passing by the screen can read the information.

 # System Requirements
 The server has to run on a linux or darwin (macOS) system.
 (Windows is possible, but some widgets will not fetch the data correctly if the server is hosted on windows.)